baturayo/Frequent-Word-Sequence-Mining-for-Donald-Trump-Tweets/README.md

  -s 0.02 -n 6
 ```
 ## Algorithm Steps
+Generalized Sequential Pattern algorithm is used to analyze
+frequent word-sequences.
+The algorithm is very
+similar with Apriori algorithm.

 1. Read transactions from input file line by line
 2. Create variable n and set n = 1 which stands for the n word sequences